Student Volunteer Services

 Since it was established in the early-1960s, Student Volunteer Services (SVS) has been regarded as one of the signature ministries at PC.
 SVS is a student-run organization that provides a variety of service opportunities.
 This student-led organization helps many in need in the community by offering nearly 20 different programs, including those relating to youth, the elderly, churches, and social issues.
 These include both local programs and nationwide initiatives.

 Currently, SVS supports ten different service programs that are divided into two categories of ongoing programs and one-time events.
-The ongoing programs include: Habitat for Humanity, Project Hope, Thornwell Big Brother/Big Sister, Presbyterian Community, Thornwell Recreation, and Laurens Safe Home/PC-V. These ongoing programs are support by SVS all year long.
+The ongoing programs include Thornwell Big Brothers/Big Sisters, Thornwell Adopt-a-cottage, Habitat for Humanity, Presbyterian Community, Presby Pals, and Christ Central Ministries.
+These ongoing programs are supported by SVS all year long.
 For example, students involved in the Thornwell Big Brother/Big Sister Program, and the Presbyterian Community volunteer on a weekly basis.
-Students who are a Thornwell big brother or sister are assigned to mentor a child at Thornwell’s Home for Children, located across the street from PC’s campus, and meet with them once a week.
-Students involved in the Presbyterian Community meet every Thursday at 11am and go to the Presbyterian Home, an independent retirement home, to visit with the residents and participate in fun activities such as bingo, crafts, and card games.
 Essentially, SVS allows students to get involved not only on PC’s campus but also in the Clinton community.

 the culture of our small-knit community.
 The support system at PC is truly special—a bond that you won’t be able to find anywhere else.”

-Essentially, SVS is more than a student led volunteer club—it’s a way to embody PC’s motto and learn the unique art of helping others.
+Essentially, SVS is more than a student-led volunteer club—it’s a way to embody PC’s motto and learn the unique art of helping others.
 Through SVS, students obtain skills that can utilize for a lifetime in their future communities beyond PC.
-Current Senior and SVS facilitator Lauren Bazemore says, “Over the past 4 years, I have adopted the mindset that I want to contribute to sustaining PC’s legacy in some small way.
+Alumnae and former SVS Director, Lauren Bazemore says, “Over the past 4 years, I have adopted the mindset that I want to contribute to sustaining PC’s legacy in some small way.
 I have discovered that the best way to preserve such a meaningful legacy of caring for others is by actively volunteering myself and making it a personal priority—SVS has allowed me to do just that.”

 “They are part of SVS—reminding everyone that Dum Vivimus Servimus is more than a motto.” –Dr. Jack Renard Presseau